PlasmaFAIR/cDataPipelineSimpleModel/README.md

 # cDataPipelineSimpleModel

 Simple SEIRS model for C API for the FAIR data pipeline.
+The C API is a component of the C++ API.

 ## Installation